K3ury99/Cyber-Minds/README.md

   - `LICENSE` - Project license file.
   - `README.md` - Document with project information.

+## Database configuration

+1. Make sure you have SQLserver installed on your system.

+2. Open the `appsettings.json` file and check the database connection string.
+Make sure it is pointing correctly to the Sqlite3 database file.

+3. Run the migrations to create the database:
+    ```bash
+    add-migration init
+    ```
+3. Send the update of the tables to the database:
+    ```bash
+    update-database
+    ```
 ## 🐱‍👤 Installation
 1. Clone the repository:
     ```bash